- Know that newcomers relied on a good relationship with Indigenous people (Activity 1, 2 and 3)

 Although there is no evidence that Indigenous people from Canada signed it, this is why Indigenous people in the Maritimes can still sign up for the United States military.

 1778-1779 With the start of the American Revolution in 1775, the final treaty between the Mi’kmaq and Wolastoqiyik and the British was signed over two years.
 In 1778, this treaty included Wolastoqey delegates from the St. John River area and Mi’kmaw representatives from Richibucto, Miramichi and Chignecto.
 In 1779, the peace agreement included Mi’kmaq from Cape Tormentine to Baie de Chaleurs.
 They promised not to assist the Americans in the revolution and to follow their “hunting and fishing in a peaceable and quiet manner.”
 The military threat from the Mi’kmaq was diminished significantly by this treaty.

 For Indigenous people, treaty-making operated on the principle of extended family.
 Treaties reflect three things: 1) interconnectedness 2) intergenerational understanding and 3) interdependency.
-Therefore, a treaty is considered a sacred vow.
+Therefore, a treaty is considered a sacred vow or Covenant.
 Treaty-making is part of a sacred order and every time a treaty is made it is adding to the order.
 As treaties build on each other they add to and project the extended family and intergenerational life experience.
 As Fred Metallic, from Listuguj, says, “We are all brothers and sisters in Creation.
 Treaties are covenants to that order and guide us in our relationships.”
 (Battiste, Marie Living Treaties 2016 p.
 46) The British did not at all have this emphasis on treaties being intergenerational.